Dear reader of ADxS.org, please excuse the disruption.

 An activated BIS increases non-specific arousal, which leads to a focus of attention on currently relevant events.17

-High anxiety and increased sensitivity to punishment are characterized in particular by a high synchronization of the hippocampus and amygdala in the theta EEG frequency band.18 A reduction in anxiety through new conditioning also reduces the synchronization of the hippocampus and amygdala.1920
+High anxiety and increased sensitivity to punishment are characterized in particular by a high synchronization of the hippocampus and amygdala in the theta EEG frequency band.18 With a reduction in anxiety through new conditioning, the synchronization of hippocampus and amygdala decreases at the same time.1920

 Depression and anxiety disorders are associated with a sensitized BIS.21 A sensitized BIS is associated with increased sensitivity to punishment and an enlarged hippocampus and amygdala.2218